Bordi00/Network-Security-23-24/README.md

 There are two main types of DoS attacks:

 - Bandwidth-based (volumetric): attacks which aim to consume the bandwidth of the target (e.g.: ICMP flood, HTTP flood, DNS amplification, etc.)
 - Resource-based: attacks which aim to consume all the target resources such as buffer, memory, cpu execution cap.
-In this type are divide into:
+Within this category we can identify two subgroups:
   - Application Layer: these attacks target vulnerabilities in the application layer of a system.
 Instead of overwhelming the network with traffic, they exploit the application’s weaknesses to consume server resources or cause it to crash (e.g. Slowloris, HTTP Slow Post)
   - Protocol exploitation: these attacks exploit flaws in the network protocols to overload the target (e.g.: ping of death, SYN flood)
 ## Network Layer DoS attacks